12 tips for better media relations

-Cat Tuivaiti is one of New Zealand’s best netball shooters.
+Cat Tuivaiti is one of New Zealand’s all-time best netball shooters.
 She credits her ‘bitchy resting face’ with contributing to her reputation as a bit of a hard-arse.
-You can see Cat letting the media playfully explore her relationship with her team mates here.
+You can see Cat playing around with both those reputations on camera here.

 It’s far easier for your team to talk about how awesome they are after a win, rather than describing why they came second or worse (again).
 And more people want to talk with winners.
 So if you really want to get better media coverage, just ensure your team is a winning one!

 If you manage media relations for high profile Talent, and you want to save time and stay on top of everything, then Blinder is for you.